 The extant A. klebsiana sense/antisense gene.
 Professor Schimmel asks why our first publication on the RO hypothesis was not cited.
 In fact, it was cited implicitly in the dedication to Sergei Rodin.
 That section now includes explicit references both to our paper (Carter & Duax, 2002) and to the paper challenging aspects of the work (Williams, et al., 2008), as well as the rebuttal published by Rodin, Rodin, & Carter (2009).
 Carter & Duax based their work on that of H. LeJohn, in which he used antibody precipitation to clone a stress-induced glutamate dehydrogenase[103–105].
 The cloned gene expressed both the putative dehydrogenase and HSP70.
 Although LeJohn’s work was described in some detail in the three resulting papers, Williams, et al. (2008) concluded that the evidence that the protein expressed from the putative dehydrogenase clone was indeed the dehydrogenase was weak, and hence that the interpretation reported in Carter & Duax might be flawed.
 We decided against re-opening this issue here, in part because it contributes little to the subsequent work reviewed here on aaRS Urzymes, and because we have done little to resolve discussions with Dr. Koonin about a related issue concerning possible ancestral relationships of the Class II aaRS, actin-HSP70, and RNAse H superfamilies.

+Mutational analysis of Urzymes and 46-mers.
 Professor Schimmel writes “There also are ‘bumps’, such as the failure to obtain clear results with the ‘mutants’ of the peptide motifs.”
 His reference fails to distinguish between two possibilities: (i) the D146A active site mutation in the TrpRS Urzyme actually increases activity and (ii) we have yet to obtain similar results for the 46-mer SAS gene products.
 Regarding (i), we can now postulate and are testing a coherent explanation for the unexpected activation of the TrpRS Urzyme by the D146A mutation.
 This explanation is now outlined in the appropriate section of “Are the Urzyme activities authentic?” point 5.
 Regarding (ii), we are in the process of testing active-site mutants to both 46-mers.
 The activities of these peptides are more difficult to validate than those of the Urzymes, owing to the fact that it is unlikely that they retain activated aminoacyl-adenylates and their active site titers cannot be determined as they were for the Urzymes.
 The authors feel that data in Table 3 afford compelling, though admittedly not definitive evidence of authenticity and hence justify publication of the data in Figure 11 C,D.

+The RNA World hypothesis.
 Professor Schimmel questions our assessment of the RNA World hypothesis, suggesting that the essential validity of the RO hypothesis is neither evidence for nor against that scenario, and arguing that hypothetical RNA and peptide/RNA scenarios can be reconciled along lines he developed in an earlier paper.
 We disagree substantively on both points.
 The paper he cites documents an intriguing model for peptide synthesis from acylated RNA stems.
 However, it fails to address the fundamental issue posed by the RNA World hypothesis: where did RNA arise if not via rudimentary catalysis by peptides?
 The absence of present day ribozymes related in any phylogenetic sense to the any of required activities of the aminoacyl-tRNA synthetases or indeed to nucleic acid polymerases, should be a massive red flag.
 The sense/antisense ancestry of the aaRS appears to be solidly established.
 It points, intrinsically, far further back in time than do multiple sequence alignments for any gene, establishing phylogenetic roots of the earliest coded peptides.